Solar-Investments/support/readme.md

 This provider conditionally bootstraps Helio-specific configuration.

+It listens for Laravel's internal bootstrap events and applies environment-aware configuration such as:

+#### Logging

+Replaces the default log channel with a `stderr` Monolog driver using `GoogleCloudLoggingFormatter` and dynamic log levels (`debug` in non-production, `warning` in production).

 ### RedisServiceProvider

 This provider modifies the `database.redis` configuration at runtime to enable Redis clustering automatically in production only **when running on Helio-managed projects**.